-System Controller Network
+System Control Network Overview

-All Altix UV 100 enclosures - known as individual rack units (IRUs) use an embedded chassis management controller (CMC) board which communicates with the blade level BMCs and other CMCs in other IRUs within the software system image (SSI).
-The system can also use an optional system management node (SMN) which runs top-level SGI Management Center software that can administer the entire system.
-In concert with the SGI management center software, they are generically known as the system control network.
+All Altix UV 1000 system individual rack units (IRUs) use an embedded chassis management controller (CMC).
+The CMC communicates with both the blade-level board management controllers (BMCs) and the system management node (SMN), which runs the SGI Management Center software.
+In concert with the SGI Management Center software, they are generically known as the system control network.